julyanvdw/London-Traffic-Disruption-ETL/README.md

 8. Textual - a framework for building TUIs in python

 ## Future work and extensions
 The pipeline is architected in such a way that it can easily be extended.
-Two areas of extension are:
+Areas of extension are:

 1. Adding more data sources for richer insight capabilities
 2. Adding more applications making use of API endpoints